 The Common House will be at the center of the community – physically, socially, and functionally as well.
-It will hum with constant activity in several quite different multi-use spaces, as members gather for all manner of social activities, suite-dwellers cook meals in the kitchen, together or side-by-side, while groups of friends or teenagers hang out at the big family-style kitchen table, work on laptops or argue about cabbages and kings in the cafe, small kids play in a flexible space just off the lobby, while some of us just do our laundry and read the paper in the laundry area.
-On one side will be a quiet space alongside two guest rooms – also usable for meetings or study when not in use by guests – while on the other side of the building will be our large multi-use space, meant for everything from regular large-group dining to full community meetings, opening out onto a large screened porch in turn, with an outdoor kitchen just past its edge as well.
+It will hum with constant activity in several quite different very adaptable spaces, as members gather for all manner of social activities, suite-dwellers cook meals in the kitchen, together or side-by-side, while groups of friends or teenagers hang out at the big family-style kitchen table, work on laptops or argue about cabbages and kings in the cafe, small kids play in a flexible space just off the lobby, while some of us just do our laundry and read the paper in the laundry area.
+One side will be a quieter wing including two guest rooms – also usable for meetings or study when not in use by guests – while on the other side of the building will be our large multi-use space, meant for everything from regular large-group dining to full community meetings, opening out onto a large screened porch in turn, with an outdoor kitchen just past its edge as well.

 Like all of our structures, the Common House will be built to high performance standards.
-We expect it to be very well insulated, for example, and it is carefully positioned to make use of southern sun for heating and lighting without overheating in the summer.
-On the roof are photovoltaics (solar cells) that help power the building.
+We expect it to be well insulated, for example, and carefully positioned to make use of southern sun for heating and lighting without overheating in the summer.
+On the roof will be photovoltaics (solar cells) that help power the building.
 Appliances will be efficient and require minimal water.
-The building will open readily to breezes and offers permeable boundaries between inside and out.
+The building will open readily to breezes and offer some permeable boundaries between inside and out.
 Again, specific materials are not yet determined, but we hope to make major use of on-site or local wood and clay and draw on local alternative-building experts.

 That’s the key thing: we are looking at the whole.
 “Green” is not necessarily a matter of living the same way we do now except with lower-impact appliances and the like.
 Something more radical is afoot here.
 We’re “greener together”.
-The aim is to design the whole village differently to enable a mutually-reliant and dramatically more socially as well as ecologically considerate way of life.
+The aim is to design the whole village differently to enable a mutually-supportive and resilient way of life.

 2020 Schematic Design